 “Oh my God!” said Jack, biting her hand to stop herself from screaming with laughter.

 After a moment of shocked silence, the children began to cry and fond parents began telling Sally off in a very restrained and polite way that only very middle-class people are capable of doing.
-This was too much for Jack who began shaking with the biggest belly-laughter, so much so that she lost her balance and bizarrely managed to fall off sideways into somebody else’s display - a beautiful rainbow of flowers with the word “WELCOME” spelled out in fragrant Dianthus Pinks.
-Buddy copied Malcy and began to snatch mouthfuls of flowers, as if he’d been starved of food for years, until all that was left was “OME”.
+This was too much for Jack who began shaking with the biggest belly-laughter, so much so that she lost her balance and bizarrely managed to fall off sideways into somebody else’s display - a beautiful rainbow of flowers with the word “WELCOME” spelled out in wild oats.
+Buddy copied Malcy and began to snatch mouthfuls of oats, as if he’d been starved of food for years, until all that was left was “OME”.